Skip to content

 cd hydrodataset

-# Create a virtual environment and install dependencies using uv
+# Create virtual environment and install all dependencies

 uv sync --all-extras